karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 After executing the script we're ready to start deploying infrastructure to Azure using Azure Pipelines.

+I have created an example pipeline to show you how it looks.
 The pipeline has 3 runtime parameters.
 The Runtime parameters let you have more control over what values can be passed to a pipeline.
 In our case we are defining which Terraform commands should the pipeline execute.

 ![tf-bs-azdo-pipelines-run-pipeline](/img/tf-bs-azdo-pipelines-run-pipeline.png)